 Implementations of probabilistic natural language

-parsers, both highly optimized PCFG and dependency parsers,
+parsers in Java: PCFG and dependency parsers,

-and a lexicalized PCFG parser in Java.
+and a deep learning reranker.
 See also:

-Online parser demo,
+Online parser demo, the

 Stanford Dependencies page,